/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 From now on, you can either use Save Program or the export function to save your VST preset.

-❕ If you are working on a HALion Sonic library, you usually want to save HALion Sonic Layers and not HALion Programs.
-In this case Save Program cannot be used and you must use Export Program as VST3 Preset... with the options As HS Layer and Verify activated.
+❕ If you are working on a HALion Sonic library, you usually want to save HALion Sonic layers and not HALion programs.
+In this case Save Program cannot be used and you must use Export Program as VST3 Preset with the options Export as HALion Sonic Layer and Verify HALion Sonic Layer Structure activated.

 Using Source Files from the Working Directory